orson88/recsys-k8s-attempt/README.md

 # recsys-k8s-attempt
 ## A repo for my first attempt at learning k8s and mlops practises via a recsys task

 ### The two aims of this project
 1. Learn basics of K8s
 2. Create a full ml-based service and take a glimpse at why exactly are ML Operations are needed and try to create some)

+## Replication
+### Requirements
+1. Kubernetes, minikube
+2. Linux
+3. Docker
+4. Helm

+Clone the repo
+Start cluster-init.sh
+go into postgre pod and create train and test tables from .csv files loaded into them

 ## Overview of the service
 ### Stack